 Java Virtual Machine (JVM)

 The JVM compiles code (.java files), into compiled classes (.class files).
 These class files make up a complete compiled Java program, with the requirement that one of the class files has a “main” function as an entry point.
-Class files are typically archived and distributed together in a .jar file, which makes it easier for users to download a single executable file.
+Class files are typically archived and distributed together in a .jar file.
+Due to this, is it easier for users to download a single executable file.

-The JVM runs faster than interpreted languages like JavaScipt because code is compiled to machine code before runtime.
-The JVM is slower than most natively compiled languages because it misses out on architecture-specific optimizations, and still has to do JVM –> CPU conversions at runtime.
+The JVM runs faster than interpreted languages like JavaScipt because it compiles code to machine code before runtime.
+The JVM is slower than most natively compiled languages.
+This is because it misses out on architecture-specific optimizations, and still has to do JVM –> CPU conversions at runtime.